joaocarlosa/react-api-axios/README.md

 To consume the api, the axios library was used.

-Run the Node server to run the project:
+To start the Node server to run the command:
 ```bash
 $ npm run dev
 ```